ammaralmifalani/programmeren_4/README.md

 DB_PASSWORD=<your_database_password>
 DB_DATABASE=<your_database_name>

-4. Start de API-server:

-npm start

-De server moet nu draaien op `http://localhost:3000` of de poort die je hebt opgegeven in je `.env`-bestand.
+### Step 4: Start the API Server

+`npm start`

+The server should now be running at `http://localhost:3000` or the port you specified in your `.env` file.
 ## API Endpoints
+### Server Information
+- `GET /api/info` : Retrieve server information
+### Users

-- `GET /api/users`: Haal alle gebruikers op
+- `GET /api/users`: Get all users
-- `GET /api/users/:id`: Haal een gebruiker op op basis van ID
+- `GET /api/users/:id`: Get a user by ID
-- `POST /api/users`: Maak een nieuwe gebruiker aan
+- `POST /api/users`: Create a new user
-- `PUT /api/users`: Werk een bestaande gebruiker bij op basis van e-mailadres en password
+- `PUT /api/users`: Update an existing user based on email address and password
-- `DELETE /api/users`: Verwijder een gebruiker op basis van e-mailadres en password
+- `DELETE /api/users`: Delete a user based on email address and password